bluchipke/taxi-app/readme.md

 6. Periodic Reports
 7. Invoicing

-The application is made with Laravel Vue JS
+The application is made with Laravel and Vue JS

 # Enjoy